How to Eat Healthier: Three Rules When Buying Processed Foods

-I don’t’ know about you, but I think finding healthy options at the grocery store can seem difficult and overwhelming at times.
+I don’t’ know about you, but I think finding healthier processed and packaged food options at the grocery store can seem difficult and overwhelming at times.

 This can make the goal to eat healthier difficult!
 (And I think It’s safe to assume most of us have that goal.)

-Here are 3 things to look for when buying processed or packaged foods at the store plus a few other suggestions so you can eat healthier!
+Here are three things to look for when buying processed or packaged foods at the store plus a few other suggestions so you can eat healthier!

 Three Rules When Buying Processed Foods (So You Can Eat Healthier!)